Chevauchée: Hundred Years' War

 English armies often resorted to the chevauchée during the Hundred Years' War with France.
 After the fall of Calais to the English in 1347, Edward III of England launched many raids into the French interior as he sensed the French weakness.
 Edward, the Black Prince, took his mounted force into Artois, while Henry of Grosmont, 1st Duke of Lancaster burned Fauquembergues to the ground.

 Shortly thereafter, Edward III decided to lead a grand chevauchée with his whole army into the heart of France from Calais at the beginning of September.
 However, the starting date came and passed, because while morale was high, his forces were just as exhausted as the French.
 A truce was agreed upon between the French and the English in that same month, which disappointed some in his army who were eager for loot.

 In 1355–1356, Edward the Black Prince led a chevauchée from Bordeaux to the French Mediterranean coast, resulting in much destruction and another challenge to French supremacy.
 Extra defenses were built at Tours to deter the Black Prince from attacking the town.

 During the 1370s, the English launched chevauchées led by Robert Knolles and John of Gaunt, 1st Duke of Lancaster, the third surviving son of Edward III, but little was achieved militarily.

+Tactics began to change during Henry V's campaign in Normandy in 1417–20.
+The deliberate practice of depriving the French king of troops and taxes by ruining his people and their livelihoods was ended for a lighter approach.